 Xz fails to protect critical fields like length fields and flags signalling the presence of optional fields.
 Xz uses variable-length integers unsafely, specially when they are used to store the size of other fields or when they are concatenated together.
 These defects make xz fragile, meaning that most of the times when it reports a false positive, the decoder state is so mangled that it is unable to recover the decompressed data.

-Error detection in the xz format is less accurate than in bzip2, gzip and lzip formats mainly because of false positives, and specially if an overkill check sequence like SHA-256 is used in xz.
-Another cause of false positives is that xz tries to detect errors in parts of the compressed file that do not affect decompression, like the padding added to keep the useless 4 byte alignment.
-In total xz reports several times more false positives than bzip2, gzip or lzip, and every false positive may result in unnecessary loss of data.
+Error detection in the xz format is less accurate than in bzip2, gzip, and lzip formats mainly because of false positives, and specially if an overkill check sequence like SHA-256 is used in xz.
+Another cause of false positives is that xz tries to detect errors in parts of the compressed file that do not affect decompression, like the padding added to keep the useless 4-byte alignment.
+In total xz reports several times more false positives than bzip2, gzip, or lzip, and every false positive may result in unnecessary loss of data.

 All these defects and design errors reduce the value of xz as a general-purpose format because anybody wanting to archive a file already compressed in xz format will have to either leave it as-is and face a larger risk of losing the data, or waste time recompressing the data into a format more suitable for long-term archiving.

 The weird combination of unprotected critical fields, overkill check sequences, and padding bytes "protected" by a CRC32 can only be explained by the inexperience of the designers of xz.
 It is said that given enough eyeballs, all bugs are shallow.
 But the adoption of xz by several GNU/Linux distributions shows that if those eyeballs lack the required experience, it may take too long for them to find the bugs.
 It would be an improvement for data safety if compressed data formats intended for broad use were designed by experts and peer reviewed before publication.
-This would help to avoid design errors like those of xz, which are very difficult to fix once a format is in use.
+This would help to avoid design errors like those of xz, which are difficult to fix once a format is in use.

-Copyright © 2016-2022 Antonio Diaz Diaz.
+Copyright © 2016-2024 Antonio Diaz Diaz.

 You are free to copy and distribute this article without limitation, but you are not allowed to modify it.